Jens00001/DynamicVision/README.md

 The DynamicVision project addresses this issue.
 Users can use a GUI to create simple mechanical systems from springs and masses, which are then modeled and simulated.
 Users are provided with the resulting equations of motion for the respective system and a visualization.
 Additionally, plots synchronized with the visualization are generated.

-TODO: step by step description how to use the programm

 ## Getting Started